-Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you've paid your other monthly debts.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other recurring debts are paid.

-Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can go to housing (this includes principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes mortgage principal and interest, PMI, homeowner's insurance, taxes, and HOA dues).

-The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
-Recurring debt includes things like vehicle loans, child support and credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing expenses and recurring debt together.
+Recurring debt includes car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our superb Mortgage Pre-Qualification Calculator.
+If you want to run your own numbers, use this Mortgage Pre-Qualification Calculator.

-Remember these are only guidelines.
-We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage loan you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.